circuitdao/docs/docs/technical-manual/governance.md

 ![Governance operations when BILL is not nil](./../../static/img/Governance_bill_not_nil_diagram.png)

 Combining the two diagrams it is clear that a bill can only be implemented if it was previously proposed.
 This prevents the creation of an eve governance coin with bill curried in and subsequent implementation without a prior proposal spend.
-Having a proposal spend is crucial as they place certain constraints on when implementation can take place, which for example ensures that there is veto period as defined in Statutes.
+Having a proposal spend is crucial as they place certain constraints on when implementation can take place, which for example ensures that there is a veto period as defined in Statutes.

 ![Governance eve spend diagram](./../../static/img/Governance_eve_spend_diagram.png)

 In the diagram above, a governance eve coin is shown at the top, with non-eve governance coins one level below.
-Implementing a bill is only possible if a propose operation was previously performed, possibly with one or more announce veto operations in between, which leave the proposed bill proper unchange and only affect the associated proposal periods.
+Implementing a bill is only possible if a propose operation was previously performed, possibly with one or more announce veto operations in between, which leave the proposed bill proper unchanged and only affect the associated proposal periods.

 ### Propose